dimsog/easy-meta-tag/readme.txt

 == Installation ==

-= From your WordPress dashboard =

-Go to Dashboard > Plugins > Add New
-Search for 'Easy Meta Tags'
-Click install
-Click Activate Plugin

-= From WordPress.org =
+= From github.com =

-Download the package from wordpress.org Plugin Directory Unzip the files
+Download the package from github.com
+Unzip the files
 Upload the unzipped files with FTP to the plugin directory in your wordpress installation Go to Dashboard > Plugins to activate